Houston County highway blocked after deadly wreck

-HOUSTON COUNTY, Ga. — Traffic on Georgia Highway 247 in Houston County is blocked after a deadly wreck.
+HOUSTON COUNTY, Ga. — At least one woman is dead after a wreck on Highway 247 in Houston County.

-According to a tweet by the Georgia Department of Transportation, the fatal wreck happened on GA-Highway 247 northbound right before Bear Branch Road.
+The Georgia Department of Transportation says the accident happened in the northbound lanes before Bear Branch Road.

+Houston County Coroner Danny Galpin says 36-year-old Tarrisha Moore died in the head-on collision involving two cars.

-GDOT says all lanes are blocked and they expect it to take about two hours to clear the scene.
+A GDOT tweet says all lanes were blocked off after the accident, and it took around two hours to clear.

 This is a developing story, stick with 13WMAZ for updates.